Apostasy: Sikhism

+These four transgressions which lead to apostasy were first listed by Guru Gobind Singh, the final human guru of Sikhs.

 Other religious movements

 Controversies over new religious movements (NRMs) have often involved apostates, some of whom join organizations or web sites opposed to their former religions.
 A number of scholars have debated the reliability of apostates and their stories, often called "apostate narratives".

 The role of former members, or "apostates", has been widely studied by social scientists.
 At times, these individuals become outspoken public critics of the groups they leave.
 Their motivations, the roles they play in the anti-cult movement, the validity of their testimony, and the kinds of narratives they construct, are controversial.
 Some scholars like David G. Bromley, Anson Shupe, and Brian R. Wilson have challenged the validity of the testimonies presented by critical former members.
 Wilson discusses the use of the atrocity story that is rehearsed by the apostate to explain how, by manipulation, coercion, or deceit, he was recruited to a group that he now condemns.

 Sociologist Stuart A. Wright explores the distinction between the apostate narrative and the role of the apostate, asserting that the former follows a predictable pattern, in which the apostate uses a "captivity narrative" that emphasizes manipulation, entrapment and being victims of "sinister cult practices".
 These narratives provide a rationale for a "hostage-rescue" motif, in which cults are likened to POW camps and deprogramming as heroic hostage rescue efforts.
 He also makes a distinction between "leavetakers" and "apostates", asserting that despite the popular literature and lurid media accounts of stories of "rescued or recovering 'ex-cultists'", empirical studies of defectors from NRMs "generally indicate favorable, sympathetic or at the very least mixed responses toward their former group".